-MTV’s ‘Ghosted’ Host, Travis Mills, Admits He’s Guilty Of Ghosting
+MTV’s ‘Ghosted’ Host Travis Mills Admits He’s Guilty Of Ghosting

 The 30-year-old went on to say that despite being guilty of ghosting, his intentions were “never maliciously and never to the extent of a lot of these cases that you’re gonna see when you watch the show.”

-Since its premiere, the series has faced quite a bit of backlash with many viewers accusing the network of promoting stalking, as previously reported by The Inquisitr.
+Since its premiere, the series has faced quite a bit of backlash, with many viewers accusing the network of promoting stalking, as previously reported by The Inquisitr.

 While the idea of a confrontation with someone who has been intentionally avoiding another person does sound like it could be potentially dangerous, Mills provided assurances that the network provides a secure space for the meetings to take place.